dudanogueira/Rocket.Chat.ChatGPT.App/README.md

 - Get your ChatGPT token [following this doc](https://github.com/acheong08/ChatGPT/wiki/Setup)
 - Configure your app with it, and choose how you want the answer to be presented

+## NOTICE
+due to the ammount of requests, ChatGPT may not answer the question and it will silently fail :(

 ## DISCLAIMER
 This App uses an unofficial API for ChatGPT and is meant only for reserach (and fun) purposes.
 Use it at your own risk.